Spensiir/hitchens/_posts/2023-12-28-derek-and-bosco.md

 im sorry i got lost in my own world

-i wasn't taught to coexist with wait who are you again ?
+i wasn't taught to coexist with

+wait who are you again ?

-i'm not sure derek, i truly am not i just know i have a body
+i'm not sure derek, i truly am not

+i just know i have a body

 that senses this world

 and can play in it too

-i guess if i take a step back, i dont really know who i am either
+i guess if i take a step back,

+i dont really know who i am either

-i just think and think and weave stories i feel things but not quite like you do
+i think and weave stories

+i feel but not quite like you do

-i fear and worry and i reminisce i can plan and predict and hope and dream
+i worry and reminisce

+i plan and hope and dream